©

 Key periods

-• 5th century: the Romans abandoned their oppidum, a few walls of which still remain on the rampart walk.
+• 5th century: the Romans abandoned their oppidum, a few walls of which still remain on the ramparts walk.

-• 8th century: rocks are dug into the foundations of the ramparts, from which two armchairs with armrests in the middle still remain.
-According to Bâtiments de France, these two armchairs date back to the Carolingian period.
+• 8th century: rocks were dug into the foundations of the ramparts, from which two armchairs with armrests in the middle still remain.
+According to the Bâtiments de France, these two armchairs date back to the Carolingian period.

 • 11th century: wooden keep surrounded by a palisade.